AChelikani/Codenames/README.md

 Make sure to freeze any extra requirements you add in `requirements.txt`.

+## Execution
+Run `python app.py` to start the Flask server on port 5000.

+Visit `http://localhost:5000` to view route listings

 ### Todos
 - [ ] Finish basic game classes and logic
 - [ ] Create Flask API boilerplate for serving game and updating game state